robertwprogramming/RobertWareupdates3/README.md

 Update timeline - Late 2018 : Began to lay down the basic storyboard for the "Choose Your Own" portion.
 Update timeline - Late 2018 : Mapping out logic and where eveyrthing needs to go as far as functionality.
 Update timeline - Late 2018 : Design pattern focus and issues based on complexity of scope.
 Update timeline - Late 2018 : Scaled down and scrapped pattern focus from quiz based to a more story oriented function for this specific module.

 Update timeline - Early 2019 : More tooling with the logic and MVC pattern.
 Update timeline - Mid 2019 : Began to lay down the basic storyboard for the "Choose Your Own" portion.
 Update timeline - Mid 2019: Update timeline - Early 2019.
 More focus on control flow aspect.
 Update timeline - Mid to late 2019 : Blueprinting other activities for the user.
 Update timeline - Mid to late 2019 : Started to lay groundwork for implementation of news clippings, scenario-based audio.
 Update timeline - Mid to late 2019 : Implementation of trivia, interactive engagement, games, etc.

-Update timeline - Early to mid 2020 : More focus on the logic behind implementing latest features.
+Update timeline - Early to mid 2020 : More focus on the logic behind implementing the latest features.

 Below are 2018-2019 screenshots of the first module worked on.
 Looking to add screenshots of the latest functionalities soon.